Hisham II of Córdoba: Reign

-On 9 November 1009, just months after taking control of the Caliphate, Muhammad II was overthrown by a Berber and Castilian army when Sulayman ibn al-Hakam led those forces into the capital city of Córdoba forcing Muhammad II to flee to Toledo.
+On 9 November 1009, just months after taking control of the Caliphate, Muhammad II was overthrown by a Berber and Castilian army when another relative, Sulayman ibn al-Hakam led those forces into the capital city of Córdoba, forcing Muhammad II to flee to Toledo.
 After capturing the city, Sulaymān freed Hisham II from imprisonment and reinstated him as caliph.
 After a few days, however, Sulaymān deposed Hisham II and was elected caliph by his Berber troops, assuming the title (laqab) of al-Musta'in bi-llah ("He Who Seeks for God's Help").
 Hisham II was placed under close guard and removed entirely from the machinery of government.

 Sulaymān remained caliph only until May 1010 when Muhammad II defeated Sulaymān's Berber army at the Battle of Aqbat al-Bakr.
 After the battle, Muhammad II advanced to Córdoba where he was once again installed as caliph while Sulaymān withdrew to the southern region of Al-Andalus.
 Hisham II was not restored to power by Muhammad II but remained a political pawn in the ongoing civil war.

 Approximately one month later, Muhammad II was removed from power in a coup by his Chamberlain, Wadih al-Siqlabi.
 Muhammad II attempted to flee Córdoba, reportedly disguised as a woman.
 He was ultimately arrested by Wāḍiḥ, put on trial, and executed on June 23, 1010.
 Hisham II was then restored to his position of caliph and he subsequently appointed Wāḍiḥ as his Chamberlain.
 So as it had been in the past, Hisham II was only the titular head of the Caliphate with the real power held by others.

 Approximately four months later in November 1010, Sulaymān and the Berbers began a siege of Córdoba that would last for two and a half years.
 During that time, Hisham II took a more active role interacting with the people of Córdoba encouraging them to defend the city and themselves.
 In May 1013, the Berbers accepted the surrender of a weak and desperate city.
 By that time Wāḍiḥ had been executed for treason.
 Sulaymān was once again appointed Caliph.
 Hisham II's fate is unclear.
 Some historians believe that he was killed by the Berbers.
 Other historians believed he escaped and went into exile.